bzbikowski/DuelMasters-game/README.md

 * refactor all views
 * refactor tcp error system
 * complete whole documentation for project
-* change resources system database to somethink else
+* change resources system database to something else
 * make all effects for all cards
 * check tcp connection with other player
 * all minor and major changes with graphics and GUI
 * creating your own avatar and cardback
+* popup help messages